Is Sip Tax Free?

 Comparison of SIP vs One-Time Investment for Tax Saving

 When planning ELSS investments, many people also compare SIPs with one-time investments to understand which works better for tax savings.
-Since tax on SIPs follows the same rules as lump-sum ELSS investments, the decision often comes down to comfort and consistency.
+Since tax on SIPs follows the same rules as lump-sum ELSS investments, both of which are eligible under Section 80C (old regime only), the decision often comes down to comfort and consistency.
 The table below will help you understand the difference between SIP and a one-time investment for tax savings:

 Investment Mode